 The AAO continues to work to diversify its revenue stream; however, membership dues, publication sales and registrations for educational programs provide only a portion of the funds necessary to sustain and grow the Academy.
 Over the past several years, contributions have been used to help support the activities of the Academy.

 Become a member of the prestigious AAO Golden Ram Society by making a tax-deductible donation today.
 The Golden Ram Society is the vehicle through which you can support the AAO’s mission with an annual contribution.
 Membership dues and course tuition supply only a portion of the AAO’s annual operating expenses.
+Donate now.

 The Academy established this special fund in memory of Nicholas S. Nicholas, DO, FAAO, to facilitate increased student participation in the organization’s annual Convocation.
 Your donation enables the Academy to reduce the tuition charged to osteopathic medical school students who wish to attend this unique educational program dedicated to osteopathic principles and practice.
+Donate now.

 You may wish to consider an unrestricted gift to the following funds, an honor gift, a memorial gift, a major restricted gift or a planned gift.
 We are happy to provide further information and to answer any questions that you may have regarding the AAO and its educational programming.
 Please contact AAO Executive Director Sherri L. Quarles for more information.